santibreo/pj-site/source/posts/programming/2022-08-17-Sphinx_tutorial.rst

    ]

-With this configuration the documents will have a really beautiful aspect, which is about what we all care about.
+With this configuration the documents will have a really beautiful aspect, which is all we care about.

 Github-Pages
 ************